Giusseppe-97/Mice_project/docs/index.md

   + This application is written in Python's Graphical User Interface toolkit: Tkinter.

 <img src="img/The_mice_counter_GUI.png" width="82%">

+The application works on any computer that has Excel.
+The result are shown in the following image:

 <img src="img/The_mice_counter_xlsx_result.png" width="82%">

-The application works on any computer that has Excel.

 ## Organization